 Your horse’s digestive system is a fantastic creation: If you could lay it out in its entirety it would measure around 100 feet in length and on average take between 36 – 72 hours for the entire digestive process to complete!
 Let’s take a look at the process…

 Your horse can only chew on one side of his mouth at anyone one time.
 Horses chew from outside to inside, rather than up and down as humans eat.
 Your horse has three glands in his mouth which can produce up to ten gallons of saliva a day.
-Saliva is alkaline which neutralises and helps buffer the acidity in their stomach.
+Saliva contains salivary amylase, an enzyme that breaks down starches and in this way protects the horse from tooth decay.
+Optimal saliva pH is 6.7 – 7.0 (neutral) which may help to ‘buffer’ the acidity in their stomach.
 As horses (and humans) age, their saliva becomes less alkaline (the breakdown of carbohydrates into lactic acid, butyric acid and aspartic acid) this can contribute to the risk of getting gastric ulcers.
 Saliva has a protective function for your horse’s mouth as it breaks down what oral pathogens need to feed (and breed).

 Once your horse has chewed his feed and swallowed it heads down into the horse’s oesophagus.
 The oesophagus can be around sixty inches in length and only allows food to lead one way – directly to the stomach, so, indeed, horses cannot vomit.